Big facelift: Apple extends FaceTime calls to all devices | Venture

 Apple is also letting you use your portrait camera as your main camera for FaceTime calls, so you can blur out your messy bedroom.

-This feature transfers over to the big screen, so you can use apps like Disney+, TikTok, and Twitch in tandem with your friends and family and watch your favourite movies or shows simultaneously.
+This feature transfers over to the big screen, so you can use apps like Disney+, TikTok, and Twitch in tandem with your friends and family and watch your favorite movies or shows simultaneously.

 Anyone in the Apple Developer Program can test drive the latest features, and a public beta will be released sometime next month.